belazr/EasyWinHax/README.md

 Currently there are implementations of the IDraw interface for DirectX 11 to draw from a Present hook, DirectX 9 to draw from an EndScene hook and for OpenGL 2 to draw from an wglSwapBuffers hook.
 See the "engine\Engine.h" and "engine\IDraw.h" headers for further documentation.
 #### DirectX 11 implementation
-The library provides a DirectX 9 implementation of the IDraw interface to draw triangle strips and text.
+The library provides a DirectX 11 implementation of the IDraw interface to draw triangle strips and text.
 The Engine class uses these implementations to draw more advanced shapes.
-It provides a font class that is used for text drawing without the need to include the deprecated DirectX SDK.
-See the headers in the "engine\dx9" folder for further documentation.
+It provides a font class that can be used for text drawing.
+See the headers in the "engine\dx11" and "engine\dx" folders for further documentation.
 #### DirectX 9 implementation
 The library provides a DirectX 9 implementation of the IDraw interface to draw triangle strips and text.
 The Engine class uses these implementations to draw more advanced shapes.
-It provides a font class that is used for text drawing without the need to include the deprecated DirectX SDK.
-See the headers in the "engine\dx9" folder for further documentation.
+It provides a font class that can be used for text drawing without the need to include the deprecated DirectX SDK.
+See the headers in the "engine\dx9" and "engine\dx" folders for further documentation.
 #### OpenGL 2 implementation
 The library provides an OpenGL 2 implementation of the IDraw interface to draw triangle strips and text.
 The Engine class uses these implementations to draw more advanced shapes.
-It also provides a font class that is used for text drawing.
+It also provides a font class that can be used for text drawing.
 See the headers in the "engine\ogl2" folder for further documentation.

 ## TODO
 - Better error handling for launch functions